 We all know what happened to him.

-What we didn't know was the same thing was happening to scores of his supporters and donors, all under the auspices of the so-called John Doe Law, the John Doe investigation.
+What we didn't know was the same thing was happening to scores of his supporters and donors, all under the auspices of the so-called John Doe law, the John Doe investigation.

 The opponents of Scott Walker turned campaign finance law into weapons.

-David Franchett National Review has talked to the families targeted in these raids for the first time, and their stories are harrowing.
+David Franchett, National Review, has talked to the families targeted in these raids for the first time, and their stories are harrowing.

 As I say, this is going to print out to 11 pages if you read it online.

-In late night, early morning raids, one case with a battering ram, armed police rifling through and carting off their belongings down to and including a daughter's computer.
+Armed police rifling through and carting off their belongings down to and including a daughter's computer.

 The targets were told not even to tell their lawyers.